pong42-dev/ft_transcendence/docs/back-docs/api/users/2fa.md

 ### 🧩 Notes

+* Uses `verify2FAToken` pre-handler.
-* Internally calls `loginManager.login()` to issue JWT access token after successful 2FA verification.
+* Issues new JWT access token using `loginManager.login()`.

 ---

 ## 📌 `POST /2fa/disable`

 **Description**:
-Disables 2FA for the currently authenticated user.
-Requires a real-time OTP (no tmpToken allowed).
+Disables 2FA for the authenticated user using a real-time OTP (no temporary token allowed).

 ### ✅ Request